 A Social Housing Plan for Newfoundland and Labrador - Secure Foundations, released by the Provincial Government in August 2009, outlines a long-term vision for social housing in the province.
 It is aimed at improving the housing circumstances of low-income households and helping create healthier communities.
-Budget 2011 Standing Strong: For Prosperity.
-For Our Future.
-For Newfoundland and Labrador also allocated \$25.9 million for social housing infrastructure, including \$10.4 million for maintenance and \$12 million for renovations and improvements.
-Newfoundland and Labrador's cost-shared contribution to Investment in Affordable Housing 2011-14 is included in this allocation.
+Budget 2012 - People and Prosperity - Responsible Investments for a Secure Future also allocated \$29.8 million for a variety of housing programs, including \$11 million for maintenance, \$12 million for renovations and improvements, and the province's \$6.81 million contribution to IAH.